 Medical Malpractice

-You may have a valid claim for compensation for injuries caused by a doctor, nurse, or other medical professional’s negligence.
+You may have a valid claim for financial compensation for harm caused by a doctor, nurse, or other medical professional’s negligence.

 Boating Accidents